stain/ro-index-paper/manuscript.md

 * DataCrate: <https://github.com/UTS-eResearch/datacrate/blob/master/spec/1.0/data_crate_specification_v1.0.md#examples>
 * RO-Crate: <https://data.research.uts.edu.au/examples/ro-crate/0.2/>

 ### Manifest formats

 A key characteristic of a Research Object is the presence of a _manifest_ that describes and relates the content.
 However, multiple potential formats and conventions have emerged for how to serialize such a format. (..)

+### Proposed workflow

+The overall data gathering workflow is envisioned as:

+1. Traverse repository (or one of its sub-sections) using API like [OAI-PMH](http://www.openarchives.org/OAI/2.0/openarchivesprotocol.htm)
+2. Filter for entries that have an archive-like file type (e.g. ZIP, tar.gz)
+3. Retrieve entry's Datacite-like metadata from repository (e.g. DOI, author, license)
+3. Start downloading archive
+4. Stream archive though a utility like [sunzip](https://github.com/madler/sunzip) to list filenames within
+5. Record filenames mapped to identifier
+6. Select entries which have a manifest-like file in list
+7. Re-download selected archives
+8. Extract manifest(s) from archives
+9. Classify manifests based on format and vocabulary (e.g. RDF/XML using ORE-OAI)
+10. Convert manifests to a unified format/vocabulary (e.g. JSON-LD using RO-Crate)
+11. Record provenance of data gathering
+12. Populate quad store (e.g. Apache Jena) with converted manifests